Skip to content

 });

-The component will automatically detect whether it is inside the cluster.
-If it is inside the cluster, the Pod must be granted Kubernetes Api permissions.
+The component automatically detects whether it is running inside a Kubernetes cluster.
+If it is, the Pod must be granted Kubernetes API permissions.
 Refer to the next section.

-If the ServiceAccount associated with your Deployment does not have access to the K8s Api, you need to grant the namespaces, services resources the get, list permissions.
+If the ServiceAccount associated with your Deployment does not have access to the Kubernetes API, you must grant namespaces and services resources with get and list permissions.

-Here is an example yaml.
-First create a ServiceAccount and ClusterRole and set the related permissions, then bind them using ClusterRoleBinding.
-Finally, use serviceAccountName: api-access to specify in Deployment.
+Here is an example YAML.
+First, create a ServiceAccount and ClusterRole with the appropriate permissions, then bind them using ClusterRoleBinding.
+Finally, use serviceAccountName: api-access in your Deployment.

 apiVersion: v1